 (gorgeous OR beautiful) AND purse

-In case of the quick search UI, the query is directly submitted to the Klevu servers.
+In the case of the quick search UI, the query is directly submitted to the Klevu servers.
 The same is true for the landing page based on the Klevu template.
-In both cases, synonyms provided in the Klevu Merchant center will be utilised to find the products.
+In both cases, synonyms provided in the Klevu Merchant center will be utilized to find the products.

 If you are using the native layout option for the landing page, Magento will first look at the query and if there is any applicable synonym, it will replace the original query with the synonym specified in the Magento admin panel.
 This query is then submitted to the Klevu servers.
-If there are any synonyms applicable on this modified query, they will be utilised.
+If there are any synonyms applicable to this modified query, they will be utilized.